Remya Suresh

 Remya Suresh is an Indian actress who works in the Malayalam film industry.
-She made her debut in 2018 and gained recognition for her performance in Kuttanpillayude Sivarathrias Raji.
+She made her debut in 2018 and gained recognition for her performance in Kuttanpillayude Sivarathri.
 Remya has since portrayed notable characters in several Malayalam films, including the critically acclaimed Njan Prakashan (2018), Paapam Cheyyathavar Kalleriyatte (2020), Yuvam (2021), Nizhal (2021), Jan.
 E. Man (2021), and Archana 31 Not Out (2022).

 Education

 Remya Suresh earned a nursing degree from K.G.
 College of Nursing.

 She first gained public attention for her role as Raji Maami in the 2018 Malayalam film Kuttanpillayude Sivarathri.

 Personal life

 Remya Suresh married Suresh S. Nair on 1 January 2004.
 The couple has two children: a son, Navaneeth, and a daughter, Nivedhya.